Worker Installation

 -

-Creat a
+Create a

-service unit file -
+systemdservice unit file. -

-Start the Worker
+Start the Worker.

 Generate an API key